Safety-Preserving PTQ via Contrastive Alignment Loss: Experiments

-We conducted a series of ablation studies to validate the core design choices of our AAQ framework.
+We conducted a series of ablation studies to validate the core design choices of our CAQ framework.

-\paragraph{Impact of Vocabulary Filtering on Stability.} To demonstrate the importance of our filtering strategy, Table~\ref{tab:contrastive_weight_ablation} evaluates how performance and stability differ across three contrastive loss variants with increasing $\alpha$.
-The compared methods differ in how they select tokens for the contrastive KL term:

-\begin{itemize} \item \texttt{Contrastive\_KL} applies the full-vocabulary KL divergence for both the target (aligned model) and the contrastive (pretrained model) terms. \item \texttt{Contrastive\_KL\_top} applies KL divergence only over the vocabulary indices with the highest probability mass from the aligned and pretrained models, respectively, ignoring entries with low probability. \item Our proposed method applies top-$k$ KL for the target term (highest $p_{\text{FT}}$ probabilities), but uses a difference-based top-$K$ set, indices corresponding to the largest $|p_{\text{FT}} - p_{\text{PT}}|$, for the contrastive term.
-This design emphasizes alignment-relevant divergences between the two reference models. \end{itemize}
+\paragraph{Impact of Vocabulary Filtering on Stability.} To demonstrate the importance of our filtering strategy, Table~\ref{tab:contrastive_weight_ablation} evaluates how performance and stability differ across three contrastive loss variants with increasing $\alpha$. \texttt{Contrastive\_KL} applies the full-vocabulary KL divergence for both the target (aligned model) and the contrastive (pretrained model) terms. \texttt{Contrastive\_KL\_top} applies KL divergence only over the vocabulary indices with the highest probability mass from the aligned and pretrained models, respectively, ignoring entries with low probability.
+Our proposed method applies top-$k$ KL for the target term (highest $p_{\text{FT}}$ probabilities), but uses a difference-based top-$k$ set---indices corresponding to the largest $|p_{\text{FT}} - p_{\text{PT}}|$---for the contrastive term, thereby emphasizing alignment-relevant divergences between the two reference models.

 At low $\alpha$ values (\eg $\alpha = 0.1$), all methods remain stable, and our method achieves the lowest perplexity (8.28).
 As $\alpha$ increases, stronger contrastive regularization improves alignment, but also increases perplexity.
 At $\alpha = 1.0$, the baseline variants become numerically unstable, most notably \texttt{Contrastive\_KL}, which incurs exploding loss values due to full-vocabulary KL magnifying small gradients in tail entries.
 In contrast, our method remains stable even at high $\alpha$ values, benefiting from the selective and high-SNR nature of the difference-based top-$k$ filtering.
-These results demonstrate that both the design of the contrastive selection and the use of top-$k$ filtering are essential for stable and effective alignment-aware quantization.
+These results demonstrate that both the design of the contrastive selection and the use of top-$k$ filtering are essential for stable and effective optimization of the contrastive PTQ objective optimization beyond reconstruction.

 \paragraph{Effect of top-$k$ Filtering.} Table~\ref{tab:topk_ablation} investigates the role of top-$k$ filtering based on $|p_{\text{FT}} - p_{\text{PT}}|$ in the contrastive loss.
 Without contrastive loss ($k=0$), the model achieves the lowest perplexity (8.29), but safety alignment remains limited (57.5).
 As $k$ increases, safety improves consistently, reaching 60.1 at $k=500$ with only a slight increase in perplexity.
 Beyond this point, gains in alignment saturate.
 This indicates that top-$k$ filtering acts as a form of curriculum on contrastive supervision.
 Considering the total vocabulary size of 128K tokens, our method directs optimization to a sparse set of only 500 alignment-sensitive indices ($k=500$), effectively avoiding gradient noise from the vast majority of low-impact regions of the vocabulary.